raygun101/MarkupKit/README.md

 * `tableView:willDeselectRowAtIndexPath:`
 * `tableView:didDeselectRowAtIndexPath:`

-Use of the `LMTableView` class is not limited to markup. `LMTableView` cells and sections can also be managed programmatically.
 See _LMTableView.h_ for more information.

 ### LMTableViewCell
-`LMTableViewCell` supports the declaration of custom cell content in markup.
+The `LMTableViewCell` class supports the declaration of custom cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, it automatically applies constraints to its content to enable self-sizing behavior.

-For example, the following markup creates a plain table view containg a single cell that presents an instance of `UIDatePicker`:
+For example, the following markup creates a plain table view whose single cell contains a `UIDatePicker`.
+The date picker will be automatically sized to fill the width and height of the cell:

     <LMTableView style="plainTableView">
         <LMTableViewCell>